LorenaSas/Glammy/README.md

 # Glammmy

 The website is based on an online shop for men and women.
 Women have a category dedicated to accessories and cosmetics and men have their own menu for accessories and shoes.
+Both of them will receive recommendations based on the menu they are browsing.
 The client must create an account and log into it to continue to the checkout.
 A receipt will be later sent on email with the products that have been purchased.